Glossary

 Virtual block

-A conceptual current tip/state used by nodes to reason about the present view of the DAG.
+The conceptual current tip nodes use to reason about the present state of the DAG.

 Speed and storage